Jeremy0624/preside-testsite/README.md

 Preside CMS test site
 ====================

-A  PresideCMS application test site
+This is a PresideCMS application test site